extinctpotato/sftper/README.md

 Running `sftper --autostart` will result in copying the unit file to `$HOME/.config/systemd/user`, reloading the daemon, enabling the unit and starting it.

-Conversely, running `sftper --no-autostart` undoes the process above.
+Conversely, running `sftper --no-autostart` reverses the aforementioned process.